colmarius/colmarius.github.io/README.md

 #### colmarius.net

-Hi there this is my personal website.
+Hi there, this is my personal website.
 Feel free to look around!

+Don't be shy.. drop me a line if you feel like too :-)